Windyera/Mathematics-Data-Pack/README.md

 ### Stack

 The stack used here have the same function to the stack in the field of computer technic.
 This stack have 16 sorts.
-After full It can not store additional value **without** a Syntex Error unless pop value from it.
+After full It can not store additional value **without** a Syntex Error unless pop a value from it.

 To store a value, put it in `math.buffer` then run `math:stack.push`.